LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

             })
             .collect::<Vec<_>>();

-        // this will be useful later
+        // This will come in useful later. blocks.sort_by_key(|b| b.real_addr);
-        blocks.sort_by_key(|b| b.real_addr);

-        let mut memory = Vec::new();
+        // Put all the memory in a flat vector.
+The blocks will tell us where each index belongs. let mut memory = Vec::new();
         let blocks = blocks
             .into_iter()